shiftkey/talks/DDDMelb/git-internals.md

 > cd fun-with-internals
 ```

-### Blobs
+## Blobs

-Blobs are the content of files in a repository.
+Blobs (binary large object files) are the content of files in a repository.
 These are kinda boring, but also very essential.

 Blobs in Git each have an identifier, which is just the hash of their contents: